philipenzobui/tweet-virality-prediction/README.md

 - media_count - The number of media posted by the user who tweeted
 - user_description - The profile description of the user who tweeted
 - lists_count - The number of lists that the user who tweeted is listed on
-- friends_count - The number of friends (user follows this account, and this account follows the user) of the user who tweeted
+- friends_count - The number of friends (user follows this account and this account follows the user) of the user who tweeted

 ## Notebooks

 This repository contains two notebooks.
-The [first one](https://github.com/philipenzobui/tweet-virality-prediction/blob/main/data_preprocessing_github.ipynb) contains all the data cleaning, preprocessing and feature generation.
+The [first one](https://github.com/philipenzobui/tweet-virality-prediction/blob/main/data_preprocessing_github.ipynb) contains all the data cleaning, preprocessing, and feature generation.
 The [second one](https://github.com/philipenzobui/tweet-virality-prediction/blob/main/machine_learning_github.ipynb) contains the statistical learning and evaluation of the different models.
-I do not extensively present the data exploration, feature generation, and model comparation steps.
+I do not extensively present the data exploration, feature generation, and other steps necessary for building a predictive model.

 ## Evaluation